warrior1211421/Gaming-Techies/content/posts/top-6-best-monitors-for-trading.md

     award: The Best Monitor for Stock Trading
   - paragraphs:
       - paragraph: >-
-          The 1440p resolution is the sweet spot for those looking to overhaul from the 1080p determination.
+          The 1440p resolution is the best point for those looking to overhaul from the 1080p determination.
 It offers you more real-estate screen than a 1080p screen, allowing you to utilize more applications side-by-side and multi-task viably without continuously switching between windows.
 The 1440p screens are not as costly as 4K screens.
           They will too likely be the sweet spot for gamers within the trading like 1080p is nowadays.
 The ViewSonic VX3276-2K-MHD could be a 32-inch WQHD (2560 x 1440) screen.
 It is based on an IPS panel.

           The color exactness of this screen is fantastic.
 The pictures are vibrant, and the colors seem lovely.
 Typically, not shocking as IPS screens are known for their overall color exactness.

           This screen incorporates a brightness level of 250 nits and a contrast ratio of 1200:1.
 The brightness of this screen should be adequate for most environments.
 The ViewSonic VX3276-2K-MHD includes a decent pixel density of 93PPI.
-The pictures are detailed, and the content is sharp, making it the **best monitor for all-day working**.
+The pictures are detailed, and the content is sharp, making it the **best monitor for all-day working.**

           It encompasses a revive rate of 75Hz.
 You'll take note of a little but noticeable distinction within the smoothness of recreations after you switch over from a 60Hz screen.
 It incorporates a reaction time of 4ms, and its input slack is around 10ms.
 The input slack is completely intangible.
 You'll have no issues with ghosting or movement blur.

           The ViewSonic VX3276-2K-MHD contains a blue light channel.
 It channels the hurtful blue light radiated by the screen and makes it conceivable for you to work.
 It comes in a thin design.
 It has ultra-thin bezels that maximize the viewing zone and minimize diversions once you utilize it for a multi-monitor setup.
 The backside of the cabinet features a matte wrap that produces it easy to clean.
 There are six OSD buttons displayed on the posterior of the screen.
 One of them is the control buttons, and the rest of them assist you in exploring the OSD menu.
 The plastic used in fabricating is of great quality and includes a stylish triangular plan.
     pros:
       - pro: Excellent gray-scale performance
       - pro: Higher resolution